apache/pekko/CONTRIBUTING.md

 #### Code discipline opt out

 In addition to formatting, the Pekko build enforces code discipline through a set of compiler flags.
 While exploring ideas, the discipline may be more of a hindrance than a help.
-Therefore, it is possible to disable it by setting the system property `akka.no.discipline` to any non-empty string value when starting up sbt:
+Therefore, it is possible to disable it by setting the system property `pekko.no.discipline` to any non-empty string value when starting up sbt:

 ```shell